COVID19 Prevention Checklist Industry Guidance

 - Limit certain activities such as fight scenes or intimate scenes in productions as they increase the risk of transmission.
 Consider measures to minimize scenes with close contact between performers, such as amending scripts or use of digital effects.

 - Hairstylists and makeup artists should follow the guidance included in the Close Contact Personal Services checklist.
-Any application of makeup or other preparation that requires removing a face covering should be completed only by the performer/artist at this time.

 - When possible, adjust schedules to minimize the amount of back-and-forth travel needed by performers.